RafaelSouzaValle/PROJETO-PRATICO-BOOTSTRAP_01/README.md

 ### Welcome to Bootstrap practice project 1!

-This repository contains a exemple that can help to start a simple website using Bootstrap Framework 3.3.7.
+This repository contains an exemple that can help to start a simple website using Bootstrap Framework 3.3.7.

 My objective is training and share content with other people through this files.